yownas/docker-fortivpn-socks5/README.md

 # docker-fortivpn-socks5

-Connect to a Fortinet SSL-VPN via http/socks5 proxy.
+Connect to a Fortinet SSL-VPN via http/socks5 proxy with SAML.

 ## Usage